 - Establishing commonalities in how patient complaints are recorded: Emergency medicine is quite unlike other specialties in that the patients complaint rather than a specific diagnosis dictates why, when and where consultations happen.
 As such, establishing a person-centered language of complaints will be key to subsequent clinical accuracy.

-To this end, we have been processing data from 13 countries to establish qualitative parameters with a view to doubling this by end 2019 and collecting initial quantitative sample data in early 2020.
+To this end, we have been processing data from more than 30 countries to establish qualitative parameters and collecting initial quantitative sample data in early 2020.
+Please find the PowerPoint of the project presented in Prague Oct 2019.

 Survey on child abuse detection in the ED, collaboration with AUGEOThis survey aims to get insight into the different policies to recognize child abuse at the emergency departments (EDs) in Europe.
 We like to learn from the different strategies at EDs and aim to develop a combined strategy for early detection (screening) and e-learning customized for different settings.
 At the moment the survey is closed, but at this website you can read about the collaboration and the survey.